 There is no better way to learn about the lifestyle of boat diving than one of these trips.
 Gain valuable skills that will enable you to dive from any liveaboard boat around the world!

 Trip dates are available on our online calendar and for more information please contact our office.
 Group discounts and incentives are available for dive shops and dive clubs.
 Please, contact Truth Aquatics and ask for our group sales representative.
-Gear reservations are a separate fee and can be made at the time of reservation.
+Gear reservations are a separate fee and can be made at the time of reservation with the SEA Landing Dive Center.

 Fishing at the Channel Islands can be very exciting and rewarding.
 Over the years divers have come from all around to spearfish both on Scuba and free diving, grab lobsters and take rock scallops.
 Truth Aquatics firmly believes in observing all fish and game regulations and we endorse responsible conservative fishing practices.
 There is nothing like eating fresh seafood harvested from the ocean but we all need to take part in conservation in order to sustain a healthy resource.